-Unfortunately the friendly nature of the gray foxes is often caused by people who may or may not know, not to feed wildlife.
+Unfortunately the friendly nature of these gray foxes is often caused by people who may or may not know, not to feed wildlife.
 NEVER FEED WILDLIFE!!!
-It not only habituates the animals to humans, but can and does hurt the animals physically (look up angel wing, for ducks).
+It not only habituates the animals to humans, but can and does hurt the animals physically (look up angel wing, for ducks, as an example).

 Yesterday I spent the day in Point Reyes, CA. I’ve been to Point Reyes a few times, but never really explored much of it.
 I spent the day hiking new trails, seeing new landscapes, and taking notes of areas I’d like to return to.
 The sun was setting, and I didn’t take many photos throughout the day, so I decided to take a last drive around, to see if anything was out and about.
 I then spotted these handsome fellows, to the left and pulled the car over.
 There were at least ten more elk around, but these guys were in a nice little group so I took advantage of the light, and situation.